dainis-boumber/hedwig/README.md

+## HedwigANLP

 This repo is a fork of Hedwig, a library containing PyTorch deep learning models for document classification.
 The original was implemented by the Data Systems Group at the University of Waterloo [git source](https://github.com/castorini/hedwig.git)
 This fork adds a few models and datasets.
+It was developed as part of research with Arjun Mukherjee's group.
 Corresponding authors: Dainis Boumber, dainis.boumber@gmail.com

+## Additions in this fork:

++ MBTI Dataset and all the necessary modules
++ utility to preprocess and add new datasets saved from regular Pandas dataframe
++ support for PyTorch 1.0 and 1.1

+**IMPORTANT: if you add manually, remember that torchtext breaks if your data has newlines in it inside the text fields, so take care to clean them out.**

 <p align="center">
 <img src="https://github.com/karkaroff/hedwig/blob/bellatrix/docs/hedwig.png" width="360">